dbt-labs/dbt-utils/README.md

 - Users and maintainers of community-supported [adapter plugins](https://docs.getdbt.com/docs/available-adapters)
 - Users who wish to override a low-lying `dbt_utils` macro with a custom implementation, and have that implementation used by other `dbt_utils` macros

-If you use Postgres, Redshift, Snowflake, or Bigquery, this likely does not apply to you.
+If you use Postgres, Redshift, Snowflake, or BigQuery, this likely does not apply to you.

-dbt v0.18.0 introduced [`adapter.dispatch()`](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter#dispatch), a reliable way to define different implementations of the same macro across different databases.
+[`adapter.dispatch()`](https://docs.getdbt.com/reference/dbt-jinja-functions/adapter#dispatch) provides a reliable way to define different implementations of the same macro across different databases.

-dbt v0.20.0 introduced a new project-level `dispatch` config that enables an "override" setting for all dispatched macros.
-If you set this config in your project, when dbt searches for implementations of a macro in the `dbt_utils` namespace, it will search through your list of packages instead of just looking in the `dbt_utils` package.
+In `dbt_project.yml`, you can define a project-level `dispatch` config that enables an "override" setting for all dispatched macros.
+When dbt searches for implementations of a macro in the `dbt_utils` namespace, it will search through your list of packages instead of just looking in the `dbt_utils` package.

 Set the config in `dbt_project.yml`: